michhar/navigating-ml/docs/python/numpy.md

 # A List of `numpy` resources

+NumPy stands for Numerical Python.
+It's widely used in Linear Algebra applications and has become a _de facto_ library for use in Machine Learning.
+It uses memory efficiently and is mostly implemented in C, thus is a very efficient option for numerical calculations (see more in Reference #3 by Sebastian Raschka).
+I've made a list of resources for the `numpy` library to help someone new or someone in need of a good reference later on.
+It was created by Travis Oliphant in 2005 (also the creator of SciPy).
+The package lives on GitHub ([Link](https://github.com/numpy/numpy)).

 ## Listing.
 In no special order.

 1. Quickstart tutorial.
 From the `scipy` docs.
 Short, but good starting point.
 [Ref](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html)